sjchan-ds/RepData_PeerAssessment1/PA1_template.md

        in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+  ---

             My strategy for filling in all of the missing values:
-              - define a function to replace the missing data NA with the mea of the total number of steps taken per day
+                - define a function to replace the missing data NA with the mean of the total number ofsteps taken per day
                 - using the command 'ddply' in package plyr to create a temporary data frame with the replaced data
-              - to reorder the temporary data frame because the plyr orders by group
+                - reorder the temporary data frame because the plyr orders by group
-              - named the reordered temporary data frame as 'activityNew'**
+                - named the reordered temporary data frame as 'activityNew'

 ```r